 - In the Dragonriders of Pern books, everybody drinks klah, which isn't coffee or tea.
-(The colonists found that neither of those plants would grow successfully, so they concocted a substitute from the bark of a native tree.)
+(The colonists found that neither of those plants would grow successfully, so they concocted a substitute from the bark of a native tree.
+It tastes more like "cinnamony chocolate, with a touch of hazelnut and coffee".)
 It's stated in Dragonsdawn that the first two things human colonists always do on a new world are 1. find something that can be turned into booze and 2. find something that can be turned into a caffeinated drink.
 The second one is necessary because coffee plants won't grow successfully on any planet but Earth for some reason.
 And all the tea plants were consumed by Thread on Pern, in the First Fall.

 - In Randall Garrett's Lord Darcy books, coffee is called "caffe" in the Anglo-French Empire.

 - In the Mageworlds series, the Mageworlds have a drink called "uffa", and the Adeptworlds have a drink called "cha'a" (which is probably tea, because chá is how the word for tea is pronounced in some Chinese dialects, and many other languages' words for tea are derived from this).